 NO TWO salt and Pepper DIAMONDS ARE ALIKE

 As people, we’re all aligned in our humanness, but distinctive in our own, undeniable way.
-In the same way, salt & pepper stones are all diamonds, yet every one has its own energy, look, and history.
+In the same way, salt and pepper stones are all diamonds, yet every one has its own energy, look, and history.

 It’s such a fun experience finding a stone and a ring that truly represents you, in all your perfect imperfection.

 Not only is every stone unique from each other, salt and pepper stones are uncommon as a whole.
 They’re a modern deviation from the mass-produced, standardized styles seen in the showcases of most jewelry stores.
 An evolution of our perception of beauty and style.

 It’s a beautiful thing to see creativity rising, conformity disappearing, and more people celebrating innovation and diversity.
 To move beyond what’s expected and what’s always been done, and find beauty and value in the unexpected.

 Salt and Pepper Diamonds are ETHICALLY SOURCED

 All Gem Breakfast designers and designs are thoroughly vetted and use conflict-free diamonds.
 We have very personal relationships with all our suppliers and only work with people of the upmost ethics and quality.
 This applies to Salt and Pepper diamonds and every other gem we use.

 How to choose your salt and pepper diamond

 The best place to start your salt and pepper diamon shopping is shape – do you love pear, kite, round, hexagon, oval, asscher cut, or even a shield shape?
 Salt & pepper stones come in every shape under the sparkling sun, so start here to narrow down your choices!
 Browse through our selection of salt and pepper diamond rings to get an idea of which shape speaks loudest to you.